Aspire0ne/Fortnite-Edit-Clicker/README.md

 Modes change the way the program measures delays.

 ### Normal mode
 The delay is made by putting the current thread to sleep.
 This approach is the most imprecise one - the final delay is ~ [delay] + [5 - 20]ms, depending on the circumstances.
-It's however also the most efficient one.
+It's however also the most CPU efficient one.

 ### High mode
 The delay is made by starting a Stopwatch and cycling in loop until the elapsed time >= delay.
 The final delay is [delay] + [1 - 10]ms, depending on the circumstances.
 This mode takes a lot of CPU resources.